z3300/notecards/helper.md

 - **Database**: The `createdAt` field in `ContentItem` is a full timestamp (date and time).
 Always set this to `new Date()` on creation.
 The `thumbnail` field stores the path to generated screenshots for articles.
 - **API**: All backend CRUD for content should go through the tRPC router in `src/server/api/routers/content.ts`.
 - **Styling**: Use Tailwind CSS utility classes for all styling.
 Keep UI minimal and modern.
-- **Extending**: To add new content types, update the `ContentType` enum in `schema.prisma`, extend the metadata extraction logic, and update the UI components as needed.
+- **Extending**: To add new content types, update the `ContentType` enum in `schema.prisma`, extend the metadata extraction logic in both the API route and CLI module, and update the UI components as needed.

 ---